ej2/python-quickbooks/README.md

 # python-quickbooks
 -------------------

-A simple Python class for accessing the Quickbooks API.
+A Python library for accessing the Quickbooks API.
 Complete rework of [quickbooks-python](https://github.com/troolee/quickbooks-python).

 These instructions were written for a Django application.
 Make sure to change it to whatever framework/method you're using.

 ## Connecting your application to Quickbooks Online

-1. Create the Authorization URL your application:
+1. Create the Authorization URL for your application:

+        from quickbooks.client import QuickBooks

         quickbooks = QuickBooks(
-            sandbox=DEBUG,
+            sandbox=True,
             consumer_key=QUICKBOOKS_CLIENT_KEY,
             consumer_secret=QUICKBOOKS_CLIENT_SECRET,
             callback_url=CALLBACK_URL